niveknosredneh/P3TT/README.md

 Commands are easy to modify in the .py file.

+## OPTIONS

+-o, --output TEXT  file name to use for output video
+                    default='timelapse.mp4'
+--ffmpeg           use ffmpeg
+--mencoder         use mencoder
+--avconv           use avconv
+-f, --fps INTEGER  FPS of timelapse video,
+                    default='24'
+-b, --brightness   Calculate average brightness of images [0-255] -g INTEGER         Deletes files with brightness of greater than -l INTEGER         Deletes files with brightness of less than -v, --verbose      Display more output than necessary --help             Show this message and exit.

 ## Examples

 ```
 # uses mencoder to encode video at 45fps from all photos in pictures folder
-p3tt.py --mencoder -o out.avi -f 45 ~/pictures
+p3tt --mencoder -o out.avi -f 45 ~/pictures
 ```
 ```
-# checks mean brightness of all photos in current directory
-# and deletes all those with a value of less than 30
+# deletes all photos with a brightness value of less than 30
-p3tt.py -bl 30 ./
+p3tt -l 30 ./
 ```

 ### Prerequisites